Fruits and Vegetables Survey

 Estimation on the value of fruit and vegetables produced each year is computed through surveys across regions and Canada.

-The survey data collected are weighted within each stratum in order to produce estimates representative of the population.
+The survey data collected are weighted within each stratum in order to produce an estimate which is representative of the population.
 Weighted historical information is used to take into account small farms being excluded from sampling.
-Analyses of the top contributors and historical comparisons as well as consultations with the Provincial Departments of Agriculture are performed before a final estimate is published.
+Analysis of the most significant contributors and historical comparisons are made, and estimates are reviewed by a panel of provincial department of agriculture consultants.

 Disseminated data are subject to a certain degree of error such as incorrect information from respondents or mistakes introduced during processing.
 Reasonable efforts are made to ensure such errors are kept within acceptable limits through careful questionnaire design, editing of data for inconsistencies and subsequent follow-up and quality control of manual processing operations.
 Extensive consultation with provincial agricultural experts combined with data from various marketing boards assists in the verification of the level estimates obtained through the survey.